the-events-calendar/the-events-calendar/readme.txt

 = [TBD] TBD =

-* Fix - Add rel="noindex" to links that point to empty calendar views to not dilute SEO with empty results.
+* Fix - Add rel="noindex" to links that point to empty Month and Day Views so as to not dilute SEO with empty results.
 [TEC-4354]
 * Fix - Fix admin links to work with the new admin page structure.
 [TEC-4380]

 = [5.16.0] 2022-05-31 =